 Residential Life and Housing have listings and off-campus housing search resources available online.

 There is an active Pratt Roommate Search Facebook group to connect students looking for off-campus housing.

 Pratt counselors are ready to assist vulnerable students at firstname.lastname@example.org.

 Does Pratt offer assistance for students who have never rented before and need support navigating things like a lease, guarantor, security deposit, broker’s fee, etc.?

 There will be ample parking on campus for the fall semester.
-All 2019/20 parking permits have been extended until December 31, 2020.
+All 2019/20 parking permits have been extended until December 31, 2020 at no additional cost.
 Information is available online for individuals who need a parking permit or more information on parking at Pratt.
 Please note overnight parking is not permitted on campus.

 Students are advised to check in with their airline and/or hotel about rebooking or refunding any deposits.
 Res Life can offer support by providing a letter explaining that the Pratt residence halls are closed: email@example.com.